influxdata/docs.influxdata.com-ARCHIVE/content/influxdb/v1.7/guides/hardware_sizing.md

 We recommend a cluster to distribute the load among multiple servers.
 Performance at this scale on a single node may not be achievable.
 Please contact us at <sales@influxdb.com> for assistance with tuning your systems.

+If your performance requirements fall into the [moderate](#guidelines-for-a-single-node) or [low](#guidelines-for-a-single-node) load ranges, you can likely use a single node instance of InfluxDB.

 ## Guidelines for a single node

-We define the InfluxDB load by writes per second, queries per second, and number of unique [series](/influxdb/v1.7/concepts/glossary/#series).
-General CPU, RAM, and IOPS recommendations are based on the load.

 Run InfluxDB on locally attached solid state drives (SSDs).
 Other storage configurations have lower performance and may not be able to recover from small interruptions in normal processing.

+InfluxDB loads are estimated by writes per second, queries per second, and number of unique [series](/influxdb/v1.7/concepts/glossary/#series).
+General CPU, RAM, and IOPS recommendations are based on the load.

 | Load             | Field writes per second  | Moderate queries* per second | Unique series   |
 |------------------|--------------------------|-----------------------------|-----------------|